 Now, since the world is under lockdown due to COVID-19, stress and mental health issues are increasing.
 In order to cope with stress, we indulge ourselves in bad eating habits.
 In fact, in order to manage stress, we overindulge in chewing fingernails, pen caps and even ice which can break or chip the teeth.
 Therefore, you need to resist unhealthy eating habits for your Teeth Care.

 Oral health medical treatment is one of the expensive health care treatments.
 However, if treated properly in the early stages, then most of the oral health issues are prevented easily.
-Here are some good oral hygiene practising tips for teeth care:
+Here are some good oral hygiene practising tips for teeth care and healthy teeth:

 - The best and cheapest way to protect your teeth is by thoroughly brushing your teeth twice a day.